vti/text-haml/README.md

 $haml->render("%a{href => 'bar'}");

-=head1 DEVELOPMENT
+# DEVELOPMENT

-=head2 Repository
+## Repository

     http://github.com/vti/text-haml

-=head1 AUTHOR
+# AUTHOR

-Viacheslav Tykhanovskyi, C<vti@cpan.org>.
+Viacheslav Tykhanovskyi, `vti@cpan.org`.

-=head1 CREDITS
+# CREDITS

-In alphabetical order:
+In order of appearance:

 Nick Ragouzis

 Norman Clarke

+rightgo09

+Breno G. de Oliveira (garu)

+Yuya Tanaka

-Wanradt Koell
+Wanradt Koell (wanradt)

+Keedi Kim

+Carlos Lima

+Jason Younker

+TheAthlete

-=head1 COPYRIGHT AND LICENSE
+# COPYRIGHT AND LICENSE

-Copyright (C) 2009-2012, Viacheslav Tykhanovskyi.
+Copyright (C) 2009-2013, Viacheslav Tykhanovskyi.

 This program is free software, you can redistribute it and/or modify it under the terms of the Artistic License version 2.0.

-=cut